 There are two fundamental problems with estimates.
 The first is annoying and the second is a showstopper.

 - They’re time consuming to create, taking time away from actually delivering new features.

 - They’re never accurate.
-When we analyse the data, there is never a correlation between the estimate and the actual time it takes to get the work done.
+When we analyze the data, there is never a correlation between the estimate and the actual time it takes to get the work done.